UKHO/taskmanager/docs/SQLManagedInstances.md

 1).
 Log in as the account that has DBCreator access.

 2).
-Run the following script:
+Run the following script (here and in subsequent snippets, be sure to change the environment from dev):

 `CREATE DATABASE [taskmanager-dev-logging]
 GO`